syncfusion-content/flutter-docs/Flutter/barcode/getting-started.md

 # Getting Started

 This section explains the steps required to add the barcode and set its symbology.
-This section covers only basic features needed to know to get started with Syncfusion barcode control.
+This section covers only basic features needed to get started with Syncfusion barcode generator control.

 ## Add Flutter Barcode to an application